Harassment, Discrimination, and Retaliation Prevention Policy & Reporting Procedure

 Statement of Policy

 AU aims for Participants to feel safe, comfortable, and respected.
 Participants should understand, appreciate, and respect that individuals have different boundaries.
 Being courteous and civil is expected.
-Discrimination and harassment is strictly prohibited based upon any of the following protected characteristics (regardless of whether the person actually has the characteristic or is merely perceived to have the characteristic): race (including, but not limited to, hair texture and protective hairstyles such as braids, locks, and twists); color; religion; religious creed; national origin; ancestry; citizenship; physical or mental disability; medical condition; marital status; domestic violence victim status; sex (including pregnancy and breastfeeding); gender; gender identity; gender expression; age; sexual orientation; veteran and/or military status; reproductive health decision making, including but not limited to, the decision to use or access a particular drug, device or medical service; or any other trait, characteristic, or status protected by federal, state, or local laws, rules, or regulations (referred to as “Protected Characteristics”).
+Discrimination and harassment are strictly prohibited based upon any of the following protected characteristics (regardless of whether the person actually has the characteristic or is merely perceived to have the characteristic): race (including, but not limited to, hair texture and protective hairstyles such as braids, locks, and twists); color; religion; religious creed; national origin; ancestry; citizenship; physical or mental disability; medical condition; marital status; domestic violence victim status; sex (including pregnancy and breastfeeding); gender; gender identity; gender expression; age; sexual orientation; veteran and/or military status; reproductive health decision making, including but not limited to, the decision to use or access a particular drug, device or medical service; or any other trait, characteristic, or status protected by federal, state, or local laws, rules, or regulations (referred to as “Protected Characteristics”).

 This Policy is being provided to Participants to: (1) educate them about the type of conduct that is prohibited and may be considered discriminatory, harassing, and/or retaliatory; (2) notify Participants that AU will not tolerate discriminatory, harassing, or retaliatory conduct; (3) instruct Participants as to the reporting requirements and procedures regarding any discriminatory, harassing, and/or retaliatory conduct; and (4) ensure Participants understand the importance of boundaries and demonstrating respect and civility.